djplaner/blog/docs/2014/07/07/designing-a-course-on-networked-and-global-learning-scope-thoughts-and-call-for-suggestions/index.md

 ---
-title: Designing a course on &quot;Networked and Global Learning&quot; - scope, thoughts and call for suggestions
+title: Designing a course on \"Networked and Global Learning\" - scope, thoughts and call for suggestions
 date: 2014-07-07 15:42:54+10:00
 categories: ['edu8117']
 type: post